LeNPaul/portfolio-jekyll-theme/projects/postblack.md

 ---
 layout: post
-title: 'Post-Black Metal'
+title: 'Post-Black Metal and Blackgaze'
 permalink: /POSTBLACK/
 ---

 Today we see bands that have moved beyond what "traditional" Black Metal is all about.
 These fall in the genre of Post-Black Metal.
 (Post-Metal as a genre at large will be discussed below.)

-For them, it's not about generating a subverse sense of apocalypse, it's about creating abstract soundscapes and dreamy texturalism.
-It's the sort of music you can put on when it's a lazy Sunday or when having a dinner party, or when you just want to <a href="https://en.wikipedia.org/wiki/Shoegaze" target="_blank" rel="noopener"><span>gaze at your shoes</span></a>.
+For those in this subgenre, Black Metal is not nor needs to be about raging rebeliousness (against religion), or extreme darkness and depresion.
+For them it's just about pushing the musical boundaries of Black Metal forward.
+In practice this boils down to bleaching the lyrics and softening the music.
 It's also why Post-Black Metal performers have little reason to don corpse paint.
 Seriously, why would they?
-Their presence and their music is so inoffensive they give Milquetoast a run for its money.
+Their presence and their music is so inoffensive, they give Milquetoast a run for its money.

+If the music has no "edge" or "attitude" whatsoever, then we're probably dealing with a "Blackgaze," a subset within the Post-Black genre.
+Unlike conventional Black Metal, Blackgaze is not about generating a subverse sense of apocalypse, it's about creating abstract soundscapes and dreamy texturalism.
+It's the sort of music you can put on when it's a lazy Sunday or when having a dinner party, or when you just want to <a href="https://en.wikipedia.org/wiki/Shoegaze" target="_blank" rel="noopener"><span>gaze at your shoes</span></a>.

-Typically, Post-Black Metal logos take the form of **Gothic hand-writing**.
+Typically, Post-Black Metal and Blackgaze logos take the form of **Gothic hand-writing**.
 It's like someone looked at the <a href="https://www.imdb.com/title/tt0162661/" target="_blank" rel="noopener"><span>Sleepy Hollow logo</span></a> and said, "That right there is what I want."

 ![Post Black Metal](..\assets\img\projects\proj-8\postblack.jpg)